Teaching

 -

-PSYC 109 - Statistics
+PSYC 109 - Introductory Statistics

 Catalog Description: Introduces application of statistical principles and techniques to psychological research.
 Topics include descriptive and inferential statistics, significance testing, t-tests, analysis of variance, correlation and regression, and non-parametric tests.
 Required course for PSYC majors.